Schema Markup Example

 • ROI: 200%

-For most businesses, SEO ROI becomes positive at month 4-6 and compounds from there.
+For most businesses, SEO ROI turns positive at month 4-6 and compounds from there.

-Q: How long before I see ROI on SEO?
+How long before I see ROI on SEO in Knoxville?

-Q: Should I hire an agency or freelancer?
+Should I hire an SEO agency or a freelancer?

 The True Cost of Not Doing SEO

-Here's what businesses don't calculate: the cost of NOT doing SEO.
+Here is what most businesses forget to calculate: the cost of not doing SEO.

-If you're not ranking on Google, your competitors are capturing the customers searching for your services.
-Over a year, that's potentially $50,000, $100,000, or more in lost revenue.
+If you are not ranking on Google, your competitors are capturing the customers searching for your services.
+Over a year, that can be $50,000, $100,000, or more in lost revenue.

 The question isn't "Can I afford SEO?"
-It's "Can I afford not to do SEO?"
+It is "Can I afford not to do SEO?"

 SEO Investment in 2026